Avaiga/taipy-doc/docs/manuals/core/versioning/index.md

 This **version management system** is available using command line arguments when running a Taipy Core application.
-Please refer to the [command line options](./version-mgt.md) documentation page for more details.
+Please refer to the [Manage versions](./version-mgt.md) documentation page for more details.

 ## Modes